sushmit/furry-eureka/java/single-writes-multiple-reads.md

 # Single thread Writes, Multiple threads read and Memory Visibility

-Changes made by one thread may never be visibile to another thread in the absence of any construct which provides consitent view gaurantess provided by Java memory model.
+Changes made by one thread may never be visibile to another thread in the absence of all constructs which provide consitent view guarantees provided by the **Java memory model**.

 The following program does not end.
 Ever.
 One way to fix the issue is to declare `subject` as `volatile`.